lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 ## Completion…
 <button>&nbsp;^.&nbsp;</button>
-Based on all installed packages and local function declarations it shows an inline menu with completion suggestions for the current word or selection as <code style="background-color:lightgrey;color:black">&nbsp;command&nbsp;{library}&nbsp;</code>.
-The library `local` refers to functions defined within the current document.
+Based on all installed packages and local function declarations within the current R script it shows an inline menu with completion suggestions for the current word or selection as <code style="background-color:lightgrey;color:black">&nbsp;function&nbsp;[library]&nbsp;</code> or as <code style="background-color:lightgrey;color:black">&nbsp;command&nbsp;…local…&nbsp;</code> indicating that `function` is defined within the current R script.

+If the “Completion…” command is invoked from a running Rdaemon document the notation <code style="background-color:lightgrey;color:black">&nbsp;function&nbsp;{library}&nbsp;</code> indicates that the `library` is not yet loaded (or `function` is not found as valid function name in a loaded library) whereby the notation  <code style="background-color:lightgrey;color:black">&nbsp;function&nbsp;…library…&nbsp;</code> indicates that `library` is loaded.

-As default it also displays an inline menu if there is only one suggestion found in order to give you an hint for the required library.
+As default it also displays an inline menu if there is only one suggestion found in order to give you an hint about the required library.
 You can force TextMate to complete it without displaying that menu by setting the TextMate shell variable `TM_R_AUTOCOMPLETE` to `1`.

 ***Hint*** This command works case-sensitively.
 E.g. if you type `math` (without selection and there is no command beginning with `math`) and invoke this command it lists all case-insensitive matched commands like `Math.fraction`, etc. as a tooltip caused by the chosen "Insert as Snippet" mechanism.